 This deserves more attention than it gets over here, but parts of America are in the grip of a heroin epidemic.
 According to Graeme Wood in the New Republic, “the total number of monthly heroin abusers has [since 2002] doubled to 335,000 nationwide.”

 This is in contrast to the situation in Britain, where the misuse of heroin and other class A drugs appears to be coming down, especially among young people.
+These young people are mostly admitted to the best drug rehab in Miami so that they get the right treatment.
 It’s also at variance with recent US trends on other illegal drugs like cocaine and methamphetamine.

 Graeme Wood is very clear as to who’s to blame for America’s growing smack habit – the medical profession: